blurstudio/python-example/README.md

 ### flake8

 Analyses for a number of common errors and syntactical violations.
 Configuration is provided by a section in `setup.cfg`.
+For consistency when testing we have pinned the tox and pre-commit versions to `flake8==5.0.4 flake8-bugbear==22.12.6 pep8-naming==0.13.3`.

 ### black

 Conforms code to a set of opinionated formatting standards.
+For consistency when testing we have pinned the tox and pre-commit version of black to `black==22.12.0`.

 ## Pre-commit Hooks